clairedn/cuda_multimulti_DDM/README.md

 - A header describing the fitting model: `I(q,τ) = A(1-e^{-(Γτ)^β}) + B`
 - For each angle section (if enabled):
   - The angle description (center angle and range)
-  - A table of fitting parameters with columns:
+  - A table of parameters:
-    - q (2π/λ): The spatial frequency
+    - q (2π/λ): The spatial frequency (not a fitted parameter, but an index identifying which spatial scale the parameters below belong to)
-    - A: Amplitude parameter (related to the contrast)
+    - A: Amplitude parameter (related to the contrast of dynamic features)
-    - Gamma (Γ): Characteristic rate (related to dynamics time scale)
+    - Gamma (Γ): Characteristic relaxation rate, inversely proportional to the characteristic time scale (τₒ = 1/Γ)
-    - beta (β): Stretching exponent (describes deviation from simple exponential)
+    - beta (β): Stretching exponent (β=1 for simple exponential, β<1 for stretched, β>1 for compressed)
-    - B: Baseline offset
+    - B: Baseline offset (indicates non-zero baseline at long time delays)

 ## Fitting Parameter Files

 The fitting process in `fitting.py` uses a curve-fitting approach to extract dynamic parameters from the Image Structure Function data.
-The model used is:
+For each spatial frequency q, the ISF is analyzed as a function of lag time (τ) using the model:

 ```
 I(q,τ) = A(1-e^{-(Γτ)^β}) + B
 ```

-Where:
+Where τ is the independent variable (lag time), and the fitted parameters are:
-- A: Amplitude of the decay function, related to the contrast of the dynamic signal
+- A: Amplitude of the decay function, related to the contrast of the dynamic signal.
+Higher A values indicate stronger structural changes.
-- Γ (Gamma): Decay rate parameter, directly related to the characteristic relaxation time (τₒ = 1/Γ)
+- Γ (Gamma): Decay rate parameter, inversely proportional to the characteristic relaxation time (τₒ = 1/Γ).
+Higher Γ values indicate faster dynamics (shorter characteristic times).
-- β (beta): Stretching/compressing exponent, indicates whether relaxation is simple exponential (β=1) or stretched/compressed (β≠1)
+- β (beta): Stretching/compressing exponent, indicates whether relaxation is simple exponential (β=1) or stretched/compressed (β≠1).
-- B: Baseline offset
+- B: Baseline offset, represents the non-decaying component at infinite time delays.

+Note that the fitting is performed separately for each q value.
+The program fits how the ISF changes with τ at fixed q values, resulting in one set of parameters (A, Γ, β, B) per q value.
+Therefore, if you analyze 15 q values, you will get 15 sets of fitting parameters, each describing the dynamics at a different spatial scale.

 The physical interpretation of these parameters is important for understanding the dynamics:
 - Higher Γ values indicate faster dynamics at that particular q value
-- β < 1 suggests stretched exponential relaxation, often seen in complex systems with multiple relaxation pathways
+- β < 1 suggests stretched exponential relaxation, often seen in complex systems with multiple relaxation pathways or heterogeneous dynamics
-- β > 1 indicates compressed exponential behavior, sometimes observed in actively driven systems
+- β > 1 indicates compressed exponential behavior, sometimes observed in actively driven systems or systems under stress
+- A/B ratio can indicate the relative contribution of dynamic vs. static components in the signal

 When using different processing modes:
 - `individual`: Each ISF file gets its own fitting file